 Aiiieeeee!
 An Anthology of Asian-American Writers (1974) was one of the earliest attempts to collect writings that were, to quote the editors, “exclusively Asian-American.”
 Yet as their lengthy—and controversial—explanation of the selection process makes clear, Asian American literature defies neat categorization.
 This course is both a survey of Asian American literature and an introduction to ongoing debates about what constitutes Asian American literature.
 We will study a variety of literary genres and ask how formal and stylistic conventions, as well as shifting sociohistorical circumstances, have shaped conceptions of Asian American literature.

-Note: This course satisfies the English Concentration "Migrations" requirement for the Class of 2022.
+This course satisfies the English Concentration "Migrations" requirement for students on the “Common Ground” curriculum.